bwhalley/madnesscarlo/README.md

-# MTG Madness Chains Simulator
+# MTG Madness Carlo Simulator

 A Monte Carlo simulation tool for analyzing Magic: The Gathering deck performance, with a focus on "Madness" and card draw chains.